-The study cohort exists for those wanting a more in-depth programme of theological and practical reflection in understanding and applying cross-centred, contextual justice to the South African context.
-In-depth study and reflection on Scripture will form a central tenant of this course, which will also include discussion of church history, the history of South Africa, sociological understandings of race and power, and reflections on relevant theologians or theological schools of thought.
+Study cohorts exist for those wanting a more in-depth program of theological and practical reflection in understanding and applying cross-centred, contextual justice to the South African context.
+In-depth study and reflection on Scripture will form a central tenet of this course, which will also include discussion of church history, the history of South Africa, sociological understandings of race and power, and reflections on relevant theologians or theological schools of thought.

-What format will the course take?
+What format does a cohort take?

 What content will be covered?